Ana-Niko-byte/seeds-n-saps/README.md

 HTML validation was done using the W3C Markup Validation Service.
 There were a few issues found only on the second page, and were immediately addressed to resolve them.

+The first image is of the errors, the second is of a second iteration after the errors were addressed.

+**images

+CSS Validation was done using the W3C CSS Validation Service.
+There were a few issues found only on the second page, and were immediately addressed to resolve them.
+Most of them were due to using arrows to go through the automatic list of properties, instead of typing the entire property. i.e. - flex-grow: row wrap; instead of flex-flow: row wrap;

+The first and second images are of the errors, the third is of a second iteration after the errors were addressed.

 **images